 In cold weather, when there is no ice present to provide an easy parking place for slow water molecules, the water will cool to below 32° without freezing.
 This is called supercooling.
 In very pure water it is possible to cool bulk water to many degrees below freezing.
 Lake water contains large numbers of small particles including suspended sediment, bacteria, and the like.
 In cold conditions the air overhead may have small ice crystals in it.
 When the water gets supercooled from a few hundredths of a degree to a couple degrees, ice will start to nucleate.
 Ice particles require the least supercooling (virtually none).
-Once ice is present in still water ice quickly propagates through the super cooled water at the surface as blade like crystals.
+Once ice is present in still water ice quickly propagates through the super cooled water at the surface as blade like crystals (dendritic growth).
 These blades can be seen on a puddles starting to freeze on a cool evening.
 This is called 'fast growth'

 The rate of growth is constrained by the amount of supercooling in the water, the rate that the latent heat can be conducted away through the still water (water is a relatively poor conductor) and conducted and radiated into the air from the top surface of the growing crystal (assuming it is floating on the surface).

 Formation of the initial ice sheet (Primary Ice)